theg87/reactbot/README.md

 1. Make sure you have [Node.js](https://nodejs.org/en/download/) and [npm](https://docs.npmjs.com/getting-started/what-is-npm) installed on your computer.
 2. Run `npm install` in the project folder to install the required dependencies.
 3. Run `npm test` in the project folder to run the tests.

+## Bonus: Room Generator

+Open room.html in a web browser to try out the room generator.
+It's based on the same code that calculates what points are contained in circular rooms in the Reactbot app.
+Please note that the room generator only has been tested in Chrome 51 and Firefox 47 on Windows 10.